7unlim/Twitter-Bot/README.md

 ---

 # IMPORTANT
-### To keep the bot running continuously without keeping a machine on forever, you need access to a cloud service or virtual machine.
+### To keep the bot running continuously without keeping a machine on forever, you need access to a cloud service or a machine that will run forever like a Raspberry Pi or a Virtual Machine.
 Pick your preference and enjoy!

 ## Licensing